+Object Description

-Object Description Packet Counters RADIUS authentication server packet counter.
-There are seven receive and four transmit counters.
-Direction Name RFC4668 Name Description Description Rx Access radiusAuthClientExtA The number of RADIUS
+Packet Counters RADIUS authentication server packet counter.
+There are seven receive and four transmit

+counters.

+Direction tion Name RFC4668 Name Description

+Rx Access radiusAuthClientExtA The number of RADIUS

 Accepts ccessAccepts Access-Accept packets (valid or invalid) received from the server.
 Rx Access Rejects radiusAuthClientExtA ccessRejects The number of RADIUS Access-Reject packets (valid or invalid) received from the server.
 Rx Access Challenges radiusAuthClientExtA ccessChallenges The number of RADIUS Access-Challenge packets (valid or invalid) received from the server.
 Rx Malformed Access Responses radiusAuthClientExt MalformedAccessRe sponses The number of malformed RADIUS Access-Response packets received from the server.
 Malformed packets include packets with an invalid length.
 Bad authenticators or Message Authenticator attributes or unknown types are not included as malformed access responses.
 Rx Bad Authenticators radiusAuthClientExtB adAuthenticators The number of RADIUS Access-Response packets containing invalid authenticators or Message Authenticator attributes received from the server.
 Rx Unknown Types radiusAuthClientExtU nknownTypes The number of RADIUS packets that were received from the server on the authentication port and dropped for some other reason.
-Rx Packets Dropped radiusAuthClientExtP acketsDropped The number of RADIUS packets that were received from the server on the authentication port and dropped for some other reason. Тх Access Requests radiusAuthClientExtA ccessRequests The number of RADIUS Access-Request packets sent to the server.
-This does not include retransmissions. Тх Access Retransmissio ns radiusAuthClientExtA ccessRetransmission s The number of RADIUS Access-Request packets retransmitted to the RADIUS authentication server. Тх Pending Requests radiusAuthClientExtP endingRequests The number of RADIUS Access-Request packets destined for the server that have not yet timed out or received a response.
+Rx Packets Dropped radiusAuthClientExtP acketsDropped The number of RADIUS packets that were received from the server on the authentication port and dropped for some other reason.
+Tx Access Requests radiusAuthClientExtA ccessRequests The number of RADIUS Access-Request packets sent to the server.
+This does not include retransmissions.
+Tx Access Retransmissio ns radiusAuthClientExtA ccessRetransmission s The number of RADIUS Access-Request packets retransmitted to the RADIUS authentication server. Тх Pending Requests radiusAuthClientExtP endingRequests The number of RADIUS Access-Request packets destined for the server that have not yet timed out or received a response.
 This variable is incremented when an Access-Request is sent and decremented due to receipt of an Access-Accept, Access-Reject, Access-Challenge, timeout, or retransmission. Тх Timeouts radiusAuthClientExtT imeouts The number of authentication timeouts to the server.
 After a timeout, the client may retry to the same server, send to a different server, or give up.
 A retry to the same server is counted as a retransmit as well as a timeout.
-A send to a different server is counted as a Request as well as a timeout.
-This section contains information about the state of the server and the latest round-trip time.
-Name RFC4668 Name Description IP Address - IP address and UDP in question.
-IP address and UDP port for the authentication server in question.
+A send to a different server is counted as a Request as well as a timeout. ver and the latest round-trip time.
+Name IP Address RFC4668 Name Description IP address and UDP port for the authentication server ii Addiess in question. portion the admentication server